 (No sign-up, download starts directly)

-There is another option, which is not as exact, but in most cases still possible: Use the TRIM formula.
+There is another option, which is not as exact, but in most cases still possible: Use the TRIM function.
 TRIM removes all the spaces except single spaces between words.

 It’s very easy to use: =TRIM(A1) removes all the spaces of cell A1 (as said, single space characters between words stay).